-Once you have graduated from university in the United Kingdom you can progress to a master or doctorate or step into a career.
+Once you have graduated from university in the United Kingdom, you can progress to a master's or doctorate or step into a career.

-Many graduates will combine employment with future studies, either taking chartered qualifications or agreeing on post graduate studies as part of an employment package.
+Many graduates will combine employment with future studies, taking chartered qualifications or agreeing on post-graduate studies as part of an employment package.

-Getting a permit to work in the UK used to be difficult.
-Before the end of 2020 employers in the UK were obliged by law to prove they could not hire a European Union citizen before being allowed to offer a job to an international student.
-Now Britain has left the EU and the rules have changed.
+Getting a permit to work in the UK used to be complicated.
+Before the end of 2020, employers in the UK were obliged by law to prove they could not hire a European Union citizen before being allowed to offer a job to an international student.
+Now Britain has left the EU, and the rules have changed.

-Real work experience makes it easier to choose the career that suits you and opens opportunities for more permanent visas if you decide to stay longer.
-Remember, a good British degree will always help with employment prospects, permits and visa applications anywhere in the world.
+Actual work experience makes it easier to choose the career that suits you and opens opportunities for more permanent visas if you decide to stay longer.
+Remember, an excellent British degree will always help with employment prospects, permits and visa applications anywhere in the world.

 Well paid jobs

-The British economy is one of the most globalized economies in the world, largely based around service exports.
-The major industries, such as Financial Services, Pharmaceuticals, Education, Defence, Logistics, Media and Tourism, all require a highly skilled educated workforce and there are never enough British nationals to fill the jobs.
+The British economy is one of the most globalized economies in the world, primarily based on service exports.
+The major industries, such as Financial Services, Pharmaceuticals, Education, Defence, Logistics, Media and Tourism, all require a highly skilled, educated workforce, and there are never enough British nationals to fill the jobs.

-If you study medicine or nursing in the UK then there is a strong likelihood that you will have been employed from the beginning of your degree studies at a university hospital.
+Suppose you study medicine or nursing in the UK.
+In that case, there is a strong likelihood that you will have been employed from the beginning of your degree studies at a university hospital.

-Most students in the care sector continue seamlessly into full employment as there are never enough medical staff in the UK and demand is high.
-As an example, the typical salary for a student nurse in the UK is around US$30,000 per annum whilst studying.
+Most students in the care sector continue seamlessly into full employment as there are never enough medical staff in the UK, and demand is high.
+For example, the typical salary for a student nurse in the UK is around US$30,000 per annum whilst studying.

 This rises quickly on graduation with experience and specialisms to an average of US$45,000.
 A long-serving charge nurse or doctor can expect to earn up to US$120,000 per annum in the public sector or more in the private sector.